Der Neue Mensch

-Large Head (The New Man) (German: Großer Kopf (Der Neue Mensch)) was a sculpture made by German artist Otto Freundlich in 1912 and thought to have been destroyed in around 1941.
+Large Head (The New Man) (German: Großer Kopf (Der Neue Mensch)) was a sculpture made by the German artist Otto Freundlich in 1912 and thought to have been destroyed in around 1941.
 It is now considered to be one of the most important modernist sculptures made in Germany before the First World War.

 Degenerate art

 Freundlich was born into a Jewish family in Prussia in 1878.
 He decided to become an artist and moved to Paris in 1908, but he made the sculpture in Hamburg in 1912 during one of his periodic trips back to Germany.

 The work was made in plaster and stood 1.39 m tall.
 Freundlich was influenced by Cubism and possibly also Rodin's 1890s bronze sculpture, Monumental Head of Iris, as well as "primitive" tribal art, like the masks in Picasso's 1907 painting Les Demoiselles d'Avignon.
 The work bears a resemblance to the moai stone head statues from Easter Island.
 He sold the work to a private collector in Hamburg soon after it was made in 1912.
 It was donated to the Museum für Kunst und Gewerbe Hamburg (Hamburg Museum of Arts and Crafts) in 1930.